SmartSlice uses modifier meshes to locally adjust print settings.

-Modifier meshes are an advanced feature in Cura that facilitate region specific print settings.
-In a standard Cura workflow, a part is opened and placed on the build plate and the print settings are specified.
+Modifier meshes are an advanced feature in Cura and Stratos that facilitate region specific print settings.
+In a standard workflow, a part is opened and placed on the build plate and the print settings are specified.
 These print settings apply to the entire model.
 For instance, the infill density that is specified is the infill density used for the entire part.
 In a modifier mesh workflow, users place additional STL geometries on the build plate and specify different print settings in the regions where these “modifier meshes” overlap the part geometry.

 An example is helpful for understanding modifier meshes.
 In the image below, there are 2 parts on the build plate: a dogbone shaped part (solid yellow) and a cuboid (transparent yellow).
 The cuboid is considered the modifier mesh.
 In the image, the Print Settings are shown and so are the Per Model Settings.
 The Per Model Settings override the Print Settings but only in the region where the modifier mesh overlaps the dogbone.